ToolJet/ToolJet/docs/docs/data-sources/postgresql.md

 ## Querying PostgreSQL

-Click on `+Add` button on the query panel and select the PostgreSQL from the global datasources.
+Click on `+Add` button on the query panel and select the PostgreSQL from the data sources.

 PostgreSQL query editor has two modes, **SQL** & **GUI**. **[SQL mode](/docs/data-sources/postgresql#sql-mode)** can be used to write raw SQL queries and **[GUI mode](/docs/data-sources/postgresql#gui-mode)** can be used to query your PostgreSQL database without writing queries.